-This version of the Financial Disclosure Guide for Political Parties (the guide) applies to returns for the 2022-23 financial year.
+This version of the Financial Disclosure Guide for Political Parties (the guide) applies to returns for the 2024-25 financial year.
 While the guide is intended to assist political parties with meeting their disclosure requirements, it does not address the whole of the Electoral Act.
 Users should familiarise themselves with the relevant part of the Electoral Act and seek independent legal advice where necessary.

 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-Financial disclosure returns are available for viewing on the Transparency Register after the public release date.
+Information contained in financial disclosure returns is available for viewing on the Transparency Register after the public release date.